Corsair VIRTUOSO PRO Headphones Review

 Speech + Subway Noise Audio Sample

 The mic's noise handling performance is good.
 It does a great job of separating your voice from moderately noisy environments, so you'll be understandable even if your PC's fan is working hard to keep up with your gaming.
-Your vocal clarity will be preserved even with louder sounds, like a bus passing outside the window.
+Your vocal clarity will be preserved even with louder sounds, such as a bus passing by outside the window.

 Active Features